The aesthetics of nostalgia: The return of the real in postmodern Christian discourse

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Pasulka, Diana Walsh, "The aesthetics of nostalgia: The return of the real in postmodern Christian discourse" (2003).
 Religion - Dissertations.
-Paper 25.
+25.